eduvpn/documentation/USER_DELETE.md

 The logging is NOT deleted using this query.
 The log will be deleted after 30 days through the "housekeeping" cronjob.

-**NOTE**: due to a [bug](https://github.com/eduvpn/vpn-server-api/issues/71) the 2FA information (TOTP) is *NOT* deleted when you delete the user as the table is not linked to the "users" table in the latest version.
-The current Debian packages do not yet have this problem, so no need to perform the queries there.

-    DELETE FROM otp WHERE user_id = 'ABCD';
-    DELETE FROM otp_log WHERE user_id = 'ABCD';